Obifrankie/Kalim-/README.md

 - run ```az ad sp create-for-rbac --name "myServicePrincipal" --role contributor --scopes /subscriptions/<your-subscription-id> --sdk-auth```

 please update the following values in the command above with your own desired values

 ***myServicePrincipal*** this is the name you want to give the service principal

 ***<your-subscription-id>*** this is the subscription id of the tenant you want to this principal to authenticate against.
-You can view your subscriptionID bu running ```az account show```.
+You can view your subscriptionID by running ```az account show```.
 This would produce a json output the tenant ID is the value for the ID key.

 - Copy the output json of this command and store it we would need it to create our secret values in github